tobybear/Powershell-Tools-and-Toys/Command-and-Control/README.md

 **SETUP INSTRUCTIONS**
 ----------------------

-1. visit https://t.me/botfather, click open in telegram and make a bot.
+ 1. Visit https://t.me/botfather and make a bot.

+ 2. Click provided link to open the chat E.G. "t.me/****bot" then type or click /start)

-2. add your new bot API TOKEN to this script.
+ 3. And add the provided bot api token to the script.

-3. search for bot in top left box in telegram and start a chat then type /start.

  4. Run Script on target System

  5. Check telegram chat for 'waiting to connect' message.

+ 6. this script has a feature to wait until you start the session from telegram.

-6. type in the computer name from that message into telegram bot chat to open the session.
+ 7. type in the computer name from that message into telegram bot chat to connect to that computer.

-7. Click either "enter commands" or "options" to begin the session and use these commands below.
+ 8. Replace TELEGRAM_BOT_API_TOKEN_HERE Below with your Telegram Bot API Token

 -----------------------------------------------------------------------------------------------------------------------------